 Don’t fall for names of brands that start with “nature” or “natural.”
 The ingredients will specify if it contains quality vitamins.

 Natural vitamins are also made from cultures of probiotics such as Saccharomyces cerevisiae.

 Vitamin D3’s natural form from the sun is cholecalciferol.

-However, in supplements, vitamin D is typically made from lanolin that is irradiated to form vitamin D3.
+However, in supplements, vitamin D is typically made from lanolin which is irradiated to form vitamin D3.
 Lanolin is a natural substance derived from wool, so this means that most vitamin D3 or cholecalciferol is technically naturally made.

 It can also be derived naturally from algae for a vegetarian variety of vitamin D3.

 The synthetic forms of vitamin D analogs are sometimes needed for conditions like kidney disease, so the synthetic forms are fine in this case.